Draft (sports): NFL

 One of the most notable examples is Tom Brady, who was drafted late in the sixth round (at 199th overall pick) of the 2000 NFL draft by the then-mediocre New England Patriots only as a fourth-string backup quarterback, but went on to have a two-decade career winning seven Super Bowls (six with the Patriots and one with the Tampa Bay Buccaneers), five Super Bowl MVPs, and three NFL MVPs, setting the all-time records for wins, passing yards, completions, and touchdowns in the process.
 Similarly, two-time Super Bowl champion Roger Staubach was a tenth-round pick in both the AFL and NFL drafts, largely due to having a four-year commitment to serve in the U.S. Navy.

 Pro Football Hall of Fame quarterbacks that were draft steals include Johnny Unitas, who was drafted in the ninth round of the 1955 NFL draft by the Pittsburgh Steelers, who cut him at the end of the team's training camp, while Bart Starr, a two-time Super Bowl MVP and five-time championship winner, was the 200th overall pick in 1956 due to concerns about back injury problems.
 Joe Montana and Dan Fouts were third-round selections, with Montana slipping due to an average combine performance.

 Wide receiver Terrell Owens was selected in the third round (89th overall) by the San Francisco 49ers in 1996.
 Owens went on to play 17 seasons in the NFL and became a six-time Pro Bowler and a five-time All-Pro and led the NFL in touchdown receptions three times.
 Owens was inducted into the Hall of Fame in 2018 and is widely considered one of the greatest wide receivers in NFL history.

-Also in the 1996 draft, linebacker Zach Thomas, who was considered "too small", "too short", and "unathletic" to play the linebacker position at the pro level, was selected in the fifth round with the 154th overall pick by the Miami Dolphins.
+Also in the 1996 draft, linebacker Zach Thomas, who was considered too "small", "short", and "unathletic" to play the linebacker position at the pro level, was selected in the fifth round with the 154th overall pick by the Miami Dolphins.
 He would go on to be one of the best and most consistent linebackers of his era, anchoring a Top 10 ranked Miami defense in eight out of his 12 years in Miami, while being selected to seven Pro Bowls, five first team All-Pro selections, and the NFL 2000s All-Decade Team.
 Thomas was inducted to the Pro Football Hall of Fame in 2023.